zenparsing/js-classes-1.1/README.md

 ## Motivation

 This is new proposal for extending ECMAScript class definition syntax and semantics.
-It is intend to a replacement for the  set of proposals currently under development within TC39.
-For the motivation for developing a new proposal see [Why A new Proposal](docs/motivation.md).
+It is intend to be a replacement for the  set of proposals currently under development within TC39.
+For the motivation behind developing a new proposal see [Why A new Proposal](docs/motivation.md).

 ## Goals